eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ### Patterns for DTRs

-Usually, a DTR will implement a persistence with the specified AAS-APIs for data ingestion specified in the SSP-0001 by means of POST endpoints, updatable with PUT and PATCH requests ( see [reference implementation](https://github.com/eclipse-tractusx/sldt-digital-twin-registry)).
+Usually, a DTR will implement a persistence with the specified AAS-APIs for data ingestion specified in the SSP-001 profile of the Asset Administration Shell Registry Service by means of POST endpoints, updatable with PUT and PATCH requests ( see [reference implementation](https://github.com/eclipse-tractusx/sldt-digital-twin-registry)).
 These APIs should only be accessible by the Data Provider (for instance by introduction of proper access control scopes